Zelph: Accounts

-John Taylor publisher of the Times and Seasons, who was not a witness to the event. had been writing History of Joseph Smith and included in the January 1, 1846 issue, the following account:
+Although he was not a witness to the event, John Taylor, publisher of the Times and Seasons, had been writing History of Joseph Smith and included in the January 1, 1846 issue, the following account:

 On the top of the mound were stones which presented the appearance of three alters [sic] having been erected one above the other, according to ancient order; and human bones were strewn over the surface of the ground.
 The brethren procured a shovel and hoe, and removing the earth to the depth of about one foot discovered skeleton of a man, almost entire, and between his ribs was a Lamanitish arrow which evidently produced his death, Elder Brigham Young retained the arrow and the brethren carried some pieces of the skeleton to Clay county.
 The contemplation of the scenery before us produced peculiar sensations in our bosoms; and the visions of the past being opened to my understandings by the sprit of the Almighty I discovered that the person whose skeleton was before us, was a white Lamanite, a large thick set man, and a man of God.
 He was a warrior and chieftain under the great prophet Omandagus, who was known from the hill Cumorah, or Eastern sea, to the Rocky Mountains.
 His name was Zelph.
 The curse was taken from him, or at least in part; one of his thigh bones was broken, by a stone flung from a sling while in battle years before his death.
 He was killed in battle, by the arrow found among his ribs, during the last great struggle of the Lammanites and Nephites.